yoshuawuyts/github-templates/.github/ISSUE_TEMPLATE/feature_request.md

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

-## Expected Behavior
+## Guide-level explanation
+Explain the proposal as if it was already included in the project and you were teaching it to another programmer.
+That generally means:

+- Introducing new named concepts.
-Tell us how the feature should work.
-Explain the feature largely in terms of examples.
+- Explaining the feature largely in terms of examples.
+- If applicable, provide sample error messages, deprecation warnings, or migration guidance.

+## Reference-level explanation
+This is the technical portion of the feature request.
+Explain the design in sufficient detail that:

+- Its interaction with other features is clear.
+- It is reasonably clear how the feature would be implemented.
+- Corner cases are dissected by example.

 ## Drawbacks
 Why should we _not_ do this?